galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

-# Installing the Pulsar Role
+# Installing and configuring Pulsar on a remote machine

 Now that we have a message queueing system running on our Galaxy VM, we need to install and configure Pulsar on our remote compute VM.
 To do this we need to create a new ansible playbook to install Pulsar.

+## Install the Pulsar ansible role

 We will be using a *role* developed by the Galaxy community - `galaxyproject.pulsar`

 > ### {% icon hands_on %} Hands-on: Install the `galaxyproject.pulsar` ansible role
 >